 Our two families have been through many mountains and valleys, which I believed prepared our two kids to face this new life together.
 Eythan has lived in a high-stress home since birth, autism filled every day, front to back.
 We never knew when our feet hit the floor each morning what our day would be like.
 We dealt with illness and sickness for thirty years.
 God prepared him for a wife who would need him to support her through some tough times.

 When we were picking Eythan’s name, we liked his name because it meant strength and patience.
 When he was younger, we were waiting for the patience to arrive because he didn’t have any at the time, and began to wonder if his name meant his parents would need mounds of patience to raise him.
-Now I can see the strength and perseverance in Eythan and I am so very proud of my son.
+Now I can see the strength and perseverance in Eythan, and I am so very proud of my son.

 Jazmin says she is not the same girl she was before she had cancer.
 She believes she is kinder, more patient worries less and thinks of other’s needs instead of just her own.
 Our kids have matured a lot in the last year, and their love has grown immensely for each other as they faced one trial after another.
 It seems as though they experienced a thousand years of life packed into less than a year.

-A year ago Eythan had gone through a very sad time in his life, and we were driving to church, just him and I. We were talking about his future.
-As he was driving, I turned to him and said, “Eythan I believe God has a girl picked out for you, and she will bring you great joy, but you are going to have to wait for her.”
+A year ago Eythan had gone through a sad time in his life, and we were driving to church, just him and I. We were talking about his future.
+As he drove, I turned to him and said, “Eythan I believe God has a girl picked out for you, and she will bring you great joy, but you are going to have to wait for her.”

 I was thinking maybe two or three years of waiting… two weeks later he came home from a College and Career weekend at Aush-Bik-Koong Bible Camp telling us he met a girl.
 I was steaming mad but hid it from Eythan.
 I thought he needed more time.
 We met Jazmin a few weeks later, and we all fell in love with her.
 Somehow we knew he was going to marry this girl.